vagh27/omelet.js/README.md

 if true, the Y and X animation will happen at the same time (this works better with not too much text)
 *default:  false*

+**embed_characters (bool)**
+if false, the message's characters will not appear in the scrambed output if true, the message's characters will appear in the scrambed output wrapped in a span tag with a class of *embed* *default:  false*

 ##dependencies
 ####function dependencies
 - jQuery